 C17: from Medieval Latin

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition

 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Word Origin and History for unidentical adj.

 identicus "the same," from Late Latin identitas "identity, sameness," ultimately from comb. form of Latin idem "the same" (from id "it, that one;" see id) + demonstrative suffix -dem.
 General sense of "being the same or very similar" is from 1630s.
 Replaced Middle English idemptical (late 15c.), from Medieval Latin idemptitas "identity," from Latin idem.
 Related: Identically.

-- Of or relating to a twin or twins developed from the same fertilized ovum and having the same genetic makeup and closely similar appearance; monozygotic.
+adj.
+Exactly equal and alike.
+Of or relating to a twin or twins developed from the same fertilized ovum and having the same genetic makeup and closely similar appearance; monozygotic.

 The American Heritage® Stedman's Medical Dictionary